gilatoes/arduino-optiga-trust-x/missions/tasks.md

 ## Task 2: Understanding GPIO and I2C
 *Note:* Get your Exerciser COM port using Windows Device Manager.

-In this task, there will be some changes required for your *Trust X library*.
-You are expected to take reference from Trust X Datasheet located in the doc folder, read up I2C fundamentals and connect up Logic analyzer and/or I2C analyzer for this task.
-Use E02_ReadMaxCommBufferSize sketch example as your starting point.
+In this task, there will be some changes required for your *Trust X library*.</br>
+You are expected to take reference from Trust X Datasheet located in the doc folder, read up I2C fundamentals and connect up Logic analyzer and/or I2C analyzer for this task.</br>
+Use E02_ReadMaxCommBufferSize sketch example as your starting point.</br>
 - [ ]  Refer to Trust X datasheet V2.5 section 5.1.6.2
 - [ ]  Implement warm reset using GPIO (P0.0).</br>

 **Questions & Discussion:**

 - [ ]  Download the pre-captured Saleae Logic file and decode the Trust X address.</br>
-Right-Click and use the "Save link as..." option. https://github.com/gilatoes/arduino-optiga-trust-x/blob/master/missions/mission_files/task2/ReadUID.logicdata
+Right-Click and use the "Save link as..." option.</br>
+https://github.com/gilatoes/arduino-optiga-trust-x/blob/master/missions/mission_files/task2/ReadUID.logicdata
 - [ ]  What is the decoded I2C bus speed?
 - [ ]  Modify and increase your host I2C driver to increase the I2C bus frequency.
 Monitor the updated bus frequency using either an I2C analyzer or logic analyzer.